<img alt="" src="https://secure.agile-company-365.com/798703.png" style="display:none;">

 BW: Data clearly offers rich opportunities for product managers and their customers alike provided that they can overcome some of the practical challenges and get the right visibility and connectivity of their data in place.
 Thank you, David for sharing these illuminating points.

-Bill was Head of Innovation for Non-Bank Financial Institutions at Barclays Corporate.
+Bill Wrest was Head of Innovation for Non-Bank Financial Institutions at Barclays Corporate.
 Prior to Barclays, he was with Bank of America Global Payments Solutions in London.
 As a Senior Vice President and Relationship Manager.
 He also has extensive experience working with multinational corporations and managing treasury system sales.
-Bill joined Gresham in 2016 as Director of Sales and Strategy where he works to create innovative cash and treasury solutions.
+Bill joined Gresham in 2016 where as Director of Sales and Strategy he works to create innovative cash and treasury solutions.
+As of 2024, he is retired.

 About the Interviewee: David Christie